shas38/ec2-terraform/README.md

 6. Terraform was chosen as it is one of the most popular technology for maintaining infrastructure as Code.
 Furthermore, Terraform deployments are Idempotent.
 7. A terraform backend can be set up in S3 to persist the .tfstate across multiple environments.
 8. Before deleting the project, make sure to `terraform destroy` to remove all the resources and avoid unnecessary costs.
+9. In this project, I am using an Ubuntu Server 20.04 LTS AMI as it is free.
+We can easily swap this with another OS.
+However, we will have to change the commands in the user data accordingly.

 <img src="images/securityGroup.PNG">